Slesa/launchy/Launchy_QT/readme.txt

 Trying to stylize the scrollbar is difficult

-If you simply go to "switch user" and then come back in, the alpha border is fucked.
-I tried recalling UpdateLayeredWindow and that didn't really help.
-Reapplying the entire skin does work though.
-WTF?

 Playing with the options tab on xp machine caused crashes when the plugins weren't loaded

 Rescanning the database caused the rescan to freeze at around 76%, couldn't do any more scans after that

-Allow for caps in input letters

 Memory leaks?